sveltejs/kit/.changeset/orange-rocks-return.md

 '@sveltejs/adapter-cloudflare': patch
 ---

-Ensure all routes start with /
+Ensure all excluded paths in `_routes.json` start with /